rikhuijzer/xrcf/pythonc/README.md

 $ cargo run -- --compile tmp.py
 ```

-It returns the same as the above command.
+It returns the same LLVM IR as above.

 To run our compiled code, we can use the `lli` command.
 `lli` executes programs written in the LLVM bitcode format.